na-na-hi/renget/archive/meta_botmaking_list.md

 5. How to swiftly and easily create world books https://rentry.org/ClaudeWorldbooks
 [07 Sep 2023 No.95850671](https://desuarchive.org/g/thread/95849071/#95850671)
-*"Method for quickly creating world books via Claude.ai or the API"*
+*"Method for quickly creating world books via Claude\.ai or the API"*
 ***
 ***
 ***